telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 </Style>
 ```

-add the following data item for the first spinner:
+Add the following data item for the first spinner:

 <snippet id='templatedpicker-country-businessmodel' />
 ```C#